 Tien Son cave, a tourist marvel

-Tien son cave, originally called dry cave, lies in Phong Nha – ke bang tourist complex that comprises of natural beauty-spots in Quang Binh province (central vietnam).
+Tien son cave originally called a dry cave, lies in Phong Nha – Ke bang tourist complex that comprises of natural beauty-spots in Quang Binh province (central Vietnam).
 The site is now on the list to be recommended to UNESCO as a world heritage site.

-Tien son cave was discovered in april 1935 in the limestone mountain of Phong Nha ke bang.
+Tien son cave was discovered in April 1935 in the limestone mountain of Phong Nha Ke Bang.
 It is approximately 400 meters away from the famous Phong Nha grotto and stands at a height of 135 meters.
 Tien son cave is more than 980 meters long.
 Going into the cave for about 400m, visitors will see an abyss, about 10m deep.
 Then comes another part of the cave, about 500m long, which is rather dangerous for walking.
-At present, nearly 400m of the cave have been installed with lighting system to make it safe for visitors.
+At present, nearly 400m of the cave has been installed with a lighting system to make it safe for visitors.

 Limber Howard, chief of the british royal team of cave researchers, who visited and made studies of the site, said that tien son cave may have been formed tens of millions of years ago.
 A river ran through the limestone mountain and eroded it.
 Then huge rocks fell and separated the mountain to form the cave.
 An underground river ran through the lower part of the mountain, creating Phong Nha grotto.
 Thus, tien son cave is older than Phong Nha grotto and they do not link with each other.
 Geographical tectonics in tien son cave are rather stable, so the cave is safe for visitors.